Quantum thermalization, Hydrodynamics and Gravity

 12:00 PM

-Group Photo (If it is sunny day)
+Group Photo (even it is rainy)

 12:00 PM - 12:20 PM